-There are three types of charters: bareboat, skippered and crewed.
+There are three yacht charter types: bareboat, skippered and crewed.
 What does this mean?
 A bareboat yacht charter comes without a crew, with a skippered yacht charter you rent both a boat and a skipper, and you get a fully crewed yacht with a crewed charter.

-You are allowed to choose a bareboat charter if you are a licensed skipper.
-When chartering a yacht without skipper, you will be obliged to have all the necessary certificates, permits and documents that prove you can sail on your own.
+You can choose a bareboat charter if you are a licensed skipper.
+When chartering a yacht without a skipper, you will be obliged to have all the necessary certificates, permits and documents that prove you can sail on your own.

-In essence, a bareboat charter is the basic option when renting a yacht.
-You will get a yacht with all essentials to sail and nothing more, meaning you will receive a fully functioning yacht with a full reservoir of fuel, ropes, life jackets and similar necessities for sailing.
-Depending on a charter company and yachts size/class that could mean that you will be receiving a yacht with a generator (for electricity production), air-conditioning, coffee machine, ice maker and similar.
+In essence, a bareboat charter is the basic option when considering yacht charter types.
+You will get a yacht with all the essentials to sail and nothing more, meaning you will receive a fully functioning yacht with a full reservoir of fuel, ropes, life jackets and similar necessities for sailing.
+Depending on the charter company and yacht's size/class that could mean that you will be receiving a yacht with a generator (for electricity production), air-conditioning, coffee machine, ice maker and similar.

-A bareboat charter is ideal for destinations which provide you a significant number of shelter in case of bad weather and which have more favorable sailing conditions.
+A bareboat charter makes an ideal boat charter type for destinations which provide you a significant number of shelters in case of bad weather and which have more favourable sailing conditions.
 The most of Mediterranean sailing destinations like Croatia, Greece, Italy, Spain, and others are, sailing condition-wise, ideal for a bareboat charter.

-If you do not possess a necessary license to steer a vessel or you are just into a full relaxation mode, a skippered yacht charter is the best option for you.
+If you do not possess the necessary license to steer a vessel or are just into full relaxation mode, a skippered yacht charter type is the best option for you.

-A skippered yacht charter is ideal for non-experienced sailors and the rough offshore conditions on some sailing destinations located on the North Sea, the Atlantic and the Caribbean.
+A skippered yacht charter is an ideal boat charter type for non-experienced sailors and the rough offshore conditions on some sailing destinations located on the North Sea, the Atlantic and the Caribbean.
 In any other occasion when you would like to have a professional behind the helm while you relax on a yacht, a skippered yacht charter is a superb solution.
-Learn more about how to treat a skipper.

 If you want maximum comfort and relaxation, opt for a crewed charter.
 By choosing a crewed charter, you also get a crew who will navigate, sail and prepare beverages and meals.
 In most cases, you can expect this on yachts with the maximum length of 25 meters, where on larger boats the number of crew members could be significantly larger.

 You are free to decide on the itinerary, whereas the crew takes you wherever you want and provides you with three meals a day.
-Meals they prepare are of the highest quality, ready to meet your taste and reflect the local cuisine.
+Meals they prepare are of the highest quality and reflect the local cuisine.

-A cabin charter is a charter deal that allows you to charter only a cabin (usually on a gulet or a sailing yacht) and not the entire yacht.
-A cabin charter is an excellent option if you want to go sailing, but do not have a significant enough group to opt for a yacht charter.
+A cabin charter is a type of yacht charter that allows you to rent only a cabin instead of the entire yacht.
+It's an excellent option if you want to go sailing, but don't have a large enough group to rent an entire yacht.